 Guest post by Michael Adams

 Even with a population nearing 70,000 residents, Shellharbour’s natural beauty has remained largely unspoilt by tourism.
-The friendly townspeople, smorgasbord of activities, easy accessibility and elixir of natural lustre makes Shellharbour one of the largest tourist destinations along NSW Central Coast.
+The friendly townspeople, smorgasbord of activities, easy accessibility and elixir of natural lustre all make Shellharbour one of the largest tourist destinations along NSW Central Coast.

 What’s the best time to visit?

-Of course like anywhere along the coast, it is best to visit during the warmer months – from September to early April.
-The climate is typical of a coastal town, warm with a light sea breeze, and a little humidity in the midst of summer.
+Of course, like anywhere along the coast, it is best to visit during the warmer months – from September to early April.
+The climate is typical of a coastal town, warm with a light sea breeze and a little humidity in the midst of summer.
 Winter is cooler, but pleasant by most standards.
 Temperatures are less overwhelming during spring.
-Check out the weather before you head to the area, as a coastal storm may mitigate your exploration opportunities.
+Check out the weather before you head to the area, since a coastal storm may mitigate your exploration opportunities.

 One Day in Shellharbour Itinerary

 Top things to do in Shellharbour, Australia

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Shellharbour.

 Kick of your day with a magnificent harbourside walk.
 The pristine waters lining the unoccupied sandy beaches are simply stunning.
 They say the early bird catches the worm, so get up early and take your camera down to witness a gorgeous sunrise – a sure-fire Kodak moment.